malbhagemahesh/Skin-Cancer-Detection-CNN/README.md

 ## ⚠️ Disclaimer

 This project is for academic and research purposes only.
 It is **not approved for clinical use** or real-time diagnosis.

 ---

-## 📷 Demo (Optional)

-You can add model training accuracy/loss curves or classification outputs here in the future.

----